 - Remember how you feel when you are grounded, in your daily wellness plan you outline your habits that have helped you feel grounded and supported. - You have successfully overcome obstacles in the past, remember those strategies and supports. - If you need to step back from your goal, give yourself permission to care for yourself and meet your needs.
 You are always deserving of care and kindness. - If you are feeling out of control, you have a community of support.
 You can always reach out to Elders, Knowledge Holders, Friends/ Family, Support Workers, Counsellors or call 24/7 Crisis Lines.
 You always have support. - Self-Care can play a big role in re-focusing and grounding oneself.
-Colonization and western gender-roles dictated that women and girls sense of worth is tied to their caring for others and putting others first, which is often at the detriment of our wellness.
+Colonization and western gender-roles dictated that Two-Spirit peoples sense of worth is tied to their caring for others and putting others first, which is often at the detriment of our wellness.
+There are also those who enact violence toward Two-Spirit people based on homophobia, transphobia and western gender ideas.
 In reclaiming our self-determination, self-care can be a revolutionary act.